Humber Bridge: Incidents and suicides

 During construction of the bridge, the road deck sections were floated up on barges then hoisted into place by cables.
 During one of these lifting operations some of the cables on two of the road deck sections failed, leaving the sections hanging at an angle.
 The sections were subsequently installed.

 On more than 200 occasions, people have jumped or fallen from the bridge since it was opened in 1981; only five people have survived.
 Between 1990 and February 2001 the Humber Rescue Team launched its boat 64 times to deal with people falling or jumping off the bridge.
 Notable incidents include the cases of a West Yorkshire woman and her two-year-old daughter who fell off the bridge in 2005 and that of a man jumping from the bridge to his death on the A63 road below in September 2006.

 Plans were announced on 26 December 2009 to construct a suicide barrier along the walkways of the bridge; design constraints were cited as the reason for not installing barriers during the construction of the bridge.

 In May 2017, a YouTuber with the username 'Night Scape', along with a small group, illegally scaled the bridge without safety equipment.
 The group of young men climbed up the structure to the top of the bridge using the suspension wires as handholds.
-Humberside Police and the Humber Bridge Board are reviewing the security measures.
+Humberside Police and the Humber Bridge Board have reviewed the security measures.

 On 3 April 2021, the Humber Bridge was closed to pedestrians and cyclists following an unspecified 'recent incident'.
-The decision came after multiple deaths at the bridge in the month of March.
+The decision came after multiple deaths at the bridge in March.
 Following the death of one individual that month, a petition calling for increased safety measures to 'secure' the bridge had gained thousands of signatures.
 Concerns were raised over how the change will affect those who commute on foot or by bike.
-On 6 May 2021, the bridge was reopened to pedestrians and cyclists between the hours of 0500 and 2100; only pre-registered users could use the bridge outside of those hours.
-In addition, more CCTV and notices were erected, and more staff assigned to patrol the crossing.
+On 6 May 2021, the bridge was reopened to pedestrians and cyclists between 05:00 and 21:00; only users registered in advance could use the bridge outside of those hours.
+More CCTV and notices were erected and more staff assigned to patrol the crossing.